A Message from the Walla Walla Valley Wine Alliance

 We know you may have a few questions, so we put together a list of Frequently Asked Questions and Tips & Tricks for navigating wine tasting in the Walla Walla Valley during the initial phases of reopening.

-- Come Prepared to Taste Outside – As of July 30, wineries in Washington State can only serve guests outdoors.
+- Come Prepared to Taste Outside – As of July 30, wineries in Washington State can mainly serve guests outdoors.
+Some wineries that offer food can host indoor tastings, but all members of the party (5 or less) must be from the same household.
 We recommend coming prepared for the sunshine with sunscreen and hats, as well as a water bottle to stay hydrated!

 - Wear Your Face Covering – Face coverings are required when entering and moving about all places of business in Washington and Oregon.
 When you are seated for your tasting, your face covering can be removed.